aaronshaver/twitter-news-bot/README.md

 2. pip install tweepy
 3. Edit the configuration.sample file and rename it to configuration.txt
-4. Tip: if running on, e.g. an EC2 instance, make sure networking/security groups are sufficiently open for the OAuth call to be made, and then run the script with 'sudo nohup python Bot.py &' to keep it running even when you close your SSH client.
-You can then 'sudo ps aux' to see the running process, and 'sudo kill <pid>' to kill it.
+4. Tip: if running on, e.g. an EC2 instance, make sure networking/security groups are sufficiently open for the OAuth call to be made, and then run the script with 'nohup python Bot.py &' to keep it running even when you close your SSH client.
+You can then 'ps aux' to see the running process, and 'kill <pid>' to kill it.